Which abdominal region is located directly above the hypogastric ... | Channels for Pearson+

 1

-Begin by understanding the layout of the nine abdominal regions.
-These regions are used to describe the location of organs and pain in the abdomen.
+Understand the layout of the nine abdominal regions, which are used to divide the abdomen for anatomical and clinical purposes.

 Identify the hypogastric region, which is located in the lower central part of the abdomen.

 Determine which region is directly above the hypogastric region.
-The umbilical region is located directly above the hypogastric region in the central part of the abdomen.
+In the standard layout, the umbilical region is located directly above the hypogastric region.

-Review the options provided: Epigastric region, Umbilical region, Right lumbar region, Left iliac region.
-Confirm that the umbilical region is the correct answer as it is directly above the hypogastric region.
+Review the options provided and confirm that the umbilical region is the correct answer, as it is directly above the hypogastric region in the abdominal region layout.

 Watch next